chiKaRau/SOAP-Web-Services-and-Client/README.md

 # SOAP-Web-Services-and-Client

-## This is a app which using SOAP Web Services and Client

-## and using WildFly 27+ JAVA 17
+## This is a app which using SOAP Web Services and Client and using WildFly 27+ and JAVA 17

 ## Score and ScoreServices is the Web Services using JAX-WS (Annotation)